cyniphile/rosalind/blog-post/blog-post.md

 I also set up some separate benchmarks of the Rust functions called directly in Rust, no Python of PyO3 involved.
 ![](2021-11-09-18-22-16.png)

-The python builtin `.replace` function is actually the fastest by far, over twice as fast as my Rust function and the Rust `.replace` builtin.
+The python built-in `.replace` function is actually the fastest by far, over twice as fast as my Rust function and the Rust `.replace` built-in.

 This sort of makes sense since Python's `.replace` is actually just [a highly optimized C function](https://github.com/python/cpython/blob/main/Objects/stringlib/replace.h), though it's still surprising that the Rust `.replace` built-in is so slow [^2].

 The same ranking holds true over different sizes of data, though numpy seems to eventually overcome some fixed initialization overhead.
 ![](2021-11-09-17-27-36.png)
-This chart (and subsequent such charts) were made using a [`perfplot`](https://github.com/nschloe/perfplot) Python script, so the pure rust performance couldn't be included.
+This chart (and subsequent such charts) were made using a [`perfplot`](https://github.com/nschloe/perfplot) Python script, so the pure Rust performance couldn't be included.

 ## Actually Speeding Something Up